tascinc/otrs-windows-installer/InstallerBuildGuide.md

 ## Prepare MySQL

-1. Download the most recent MySQL server "Windows Essentials (x86)" from http://dev.mysql.com/downloads/
+1. Download the most recent MySQL server 5.1 (32 bit) "Windows Essentials (x86)" from http://dev.mysql.com/downloads/

 2. Install it on a test system to extract the needed files
  - Select "Custom" installation method